The Book of Jonah comes from the Old Testament and is grouped with the Minor Prophets. This is the one with the whale.note

 The Lord provides a vine to grow and give his prophet shade.
 The next day, though, Jonah wakes up to find the vine dead.
 He curses God for killing the plant, and the Lord responds to Jonah with a What the Hell, Hero? for being more concerned about a plant than for a city filled with thousands of people.

-- Artistic License - Biology: If the "great fish" is indeed a whale, though obviously this book was written before it was discovered whales are mammals.
+- Artistic License Biology: If the "great fish" is indeed a whale, though obviously this book was written before it was discovered whales are mammals.
 There's also how Jonah survived inside it without being digested or suffocating, but divine intervention is already a factor here.

 - The Call Knows Where You Live: Jonah soon learns about this thanks to God.

 - Can't Refuse the Call Anymore: "In the belly of a whale" is often used to refer to a period in a story where the protagonist is caught in a situation with no hope.
 However, in the story of Jonah the whale is actually not a punishment but God's way of saving Jonah from drowning.
 It also represented him giving Jonah a second chance by taking him back to land.
 Note, though, that the Bible itself compares being in the whale as a trial, when Christ compares the three days in the whale with his upcoming three days dead before resurrection.